-Facebook or Instagram may be the leaders for B2C and direct relations to consumers, but nothing beats marketing strategies on LinkedIn for businesses when it comes to professional B2B relationships, selling enterprise products, or recruiting top talent.
+Facebook or Instagram may be the leaders for B2C and direct relations to consumers, but nothing beats the strategies in marketing on LinkedIn for businesses when it comes to professional B2B relationships, selling enterprise products, or recruiting top talent.

 C-Suite executives represent about 1.5% of the LinkedIn population – let alone the myriad of executives, directors, senior managers.

-There are several reasons why LinkedIn is so wildly popular among executives.
+There are several reasons why LinkedIn is wildly popular among executives.

-- It’s a crucial marketing and sales channel.
-For B2B, it’s the go-to place for businesses.
-It’s one of the first spots to look up while researching a possible partner or a vendor.
+- It is a crucial marketing and sales channel.
+For B2B, it is the go-to place for businesses.
+It is one of the first spots to look up while researching a possible partner or a vendor.
 Executives “have” to be there.

 - There are millions of small business owners and entrepreneurs.
 A CEO is nothing more than the captain of the ship.
 89% of all US businesses employ fewer than 20 people, so tiny businesses are the vast majority of all organizations out there.
 Starting entrepreneurs have to grind online and you see the vocal minority as a result.

-- The vast majority of the users aren’t active until they have to.
+- Most LinkedIn users are not active until they have to.
 Almost everyone else uses LinkedIn as a recruitment/CV hosting platform.
 However, utilizing it as social media is still less common when compared to Facebook or Twitter.

 How do you leverage such potential?
-First, make sure you only produce great content on LinkedIn.
+First, make sure you consistently produce great content on LinkedIn.